OpenFlutter/k_chart/README.md

                 showNowPrice: true,// show now price
                 isOnDrag: (isDrag){},// true is on Drag.Don't load data while Draging. onSecondaryTap:(){},// on secondary rect taped.
-                isTrendLine: false // You can use Trendline by long-pressing and moving your finger after setting true to isTrendLine property.
+                isTrendLine: false, // You can use Trendline by long-pressing and moving your finger after setting true to isTrendLine property.
+                xFrontPadding: 100 // padding in front
               ),
             ),
 ```